 At this point, you've done your due diligence.
 You know and understand the impact that your solution can have on your prospect's business, so you don't want the contract to delay implementation.
 Offer to send a $0 contract so their legal team can review the terms in advance.

 In most cases, the client will think it’s a great idea, and will send it over to their team for review.
 This is a sign that the client likes your solution and is making recommendations internally, and also does not want the deal to be held up by their legal team.

 In some cases, however, the prospect will feel uneasy about doing so.

-When we see the uneasiness of the prospect to send a $0 contract, we know the client perceives our solution as a “nice to have” and “not a need to have.”
+When we see the uneasiness of the prospect to send a $0 contract, we know the client perceives our solution as a “nice to have” and not a "need to have.”

-I have found this is a quick tactic to personalize yourself to the prospect and they will want to diffuse your self-doubt.
+Now you know that there are still objections left to address with your prospect.
+One way to uncover them is to put the blame on yourself.
+I have found this is a quick tactic to personalize yourself to the prospect.
+They'll want to diffuse your self-doubt.

 For example, you might say to the prospect after they refuse to send the $0 agreement…